Julie-Fabre/bombcell/README.md

 ### 🤗 Support and citing

-Please note that Bombcell is currently unpublished.
-If you find Bombcell useful in your work, we kindly request that you acknowledge its contribution by citing xxx (citation reference coming soon).
+Please note that Bombcell is currently unpublished (manuscript under preparation).
+If you find Bombcell useful in your work, we kindly request that you email us in order to acknowledge its contribution.

+### :page_facing_up: License

+Bombcell is under the open-source [copyleft](https://www.gnu.org/licenses/copyleft.en.html) [GNU General Public License 3](https://www.gnu.org/licenses/gpl-3.0.html).
+You can run, study, share, and modify the software under the condition that you keep and do not modify the license.

 ### 📬 Contact us